KryeKuzhinieri/biodiversity-shiny-app-v2/README.md

     http://localhost:3839/
     ```

+You can run tests using the following command `docker exec biodiversity_app bash -c 'R -e "rhino::auto_test_r()"'`.

 **Reference to Previous Work:**

-Three to four years ago, I developed another dashboard for a similar biodiversity visualization task.
+Three to four years ago, I developed another dashboard for the same biodiversity visualization task.
 You can find the code for that older project here: [https://github.com/KryeKuzhinieri/biodiversity-shiny-app](https://github.com/KryeKuzhinieri/biodiversity-shiny-app)